AY2021S1-CS2103T-W16-3/tp/docs/DeveloperGuide.md

 ##### Implementation of feature

-The find transactions feature is implemented via `MonthlyBudget`, which contains the following fields:
+The budgeting feature is implemented via `MonthlyBudget`, which contains the following fields:

 * Two `ObjectProperty<Amount>` fields for `monthlyExpenseLimit` and `monthlySavingsGoal`.
 * Two `ObjectProperty<CalculatedAmount>` fields for `remainingBudget` and `currentSavings`.